Kalsi-Manjot-Singh/devjournal/Hinge_Bot.md

 - Used for debugging session state transitions

 **Reflection:** A small but important debug step to track account lifecycle more reliably.

+## Day 17 – August 20, 2025
+- Implemented **profileAnswers flow**
+- Initialized empty prompts object at start of onboarding flow
+- Captured/replicated more accurate request order

+**Reflection:** Prompts are a core part of Hinge — implementing them made the automation much closer to a real client.